SolidLabResearch/solid-todo-app-vue/README.md

 * `yarn lint` for ESLint
 * `yarn build` for bundling for production

-For example, to start the application locally after cloning, with optional `--ignore-engines` flag if the local Node version is an up-to-date one:
+For example, to start the application locally after cloning:

 ```
-yarn install --immutable
+$ yarn install --immutable
-yarn dev
+$ yarn dev
 ```

 For Visual Studio Code, a Vue extension such as [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) might be useful, potentially with [TypeScript takeover mode](https://vuejs.org/guide/typescript/overview.html#volar-takeover-mode).